Stimulant Use Disorder

 - Your mental health has been compromised

 You have built up a tolerance for the drug if you need larger and larger doses of amphetamines to achieve the same effect that lower doses of the drug used to create for you.

 - Strong cravings

-You might require to use a related drug to get rid of or to avoid the symptoms of amphetamine withdrawal.
+You might require the use of a related drug to stop or to avoid the symptoms of amphetamine withdrawal.

 You might be unproductive at decreasing or stopping your consumption of amphetamines.
 You may keep on craving the stimulant regardless of the fact that you know these are causing continuous or recurring psychological or physical issues.